 You should also consider how many calls or emails are required to fix the average issue.
 Instead of measuring how soon a customer or representative responds (as the average time to resolution statistic does), this metric analyzes the effectiveness of different responses.

 CRM lowers this measure by providing clients with the most relevant and targeted information the first time.
-CRM software lets you see everything about your client in one location, including behavior, preferences, activity, and past support issues.
+All in one CRM software lets you see everything about your client in one location, including behavior, preferences, activity, and past support issues.

 Takeaway For An Effective CRM Strategy